← Chapter 11 Chapter 13 →

 12.4 Modern Cryptography

 However this is sort of a hassle.
 If you want to do online banking, you don’t want to meet with your bank and decide upon a secret key to use ahead of time.
-Also, having a key makes the system less secure.
+Also, having the keys in a book or written down somewhere is not very secure.
+If someone steals the book, you’re done.

-Instead, modern cryptography is mostly based on asymmetric keys.
-Symmetric cryptography (like the Caesar cipher) uses the same key for encryption and decryption.
+Instead, modern cryptography uses asymmetric keys.
+Symmetric cryptography (like the Caesar cipher and AES) uses the same key for encryption and decryption.
 Asymmetric cryptography uses different keys to do the encryption and the decryption.

 12.5 How Passwords Work

-Many programs require you to login with a username and password.
-These programs have to create your password when you make an account, and then check that it is correct when you login.
+Many programs and web sites require you to login with a username and password.
+These programs have you create your password when you make an account, and then check that it is correct each time you login.

 import hashlib